2018 West Florida Argonauts football team

-The 2018 West Florida Argonauts football team will represent the University of West Florida in the 2018 NCAA Division II football season.
-They will be led by third-year head coach Pete Shinnick.
-The Argonauts will play their home games at Blue Wahoos Stadium and are members of the Gulf South Conference.
+The 2018 West Florida Argonauts football team represented the University of West Florida in the 2018 NCAA Division II football season.
+They were led by third-year head coach Pete Shinnick.
+The Argonauts played their home games at Blue Wahoos Stadium and are members of the Gulf South Conference.

 Schedule

 West Florida 2018 football schedule consists of five home and six away games in the regular season.
 The Argonauts will host GSC foes Florida Tech, Shorter, Valdosta State, and West Georgia, and will travel to Delta State, Mississippi College, North Greenville, and West Alabama.